tobiasraabe/tobiasraabe.github.io/README.md

 # Develope the website

-You need to powershell terminals.
-The first terminal runs
+There are two possibilities to run a development server.

+1. The easiest way is to open a bash terminal and hit

+        $ make devserver

+2. Another way to debug your script is to run

         $ python -m pelican.server

-and you can view the published website on http://localhost:8000.
+   to view the published website on http://localhost:8000.
 Make sure to use your browser in private mode.

    The second terminal runs

         $ pelican -r

    or

         $ make DEBUG=1 html

    if you want to see the full traceback of your error.

 # Publish the website